On the factorization invariants of the additive structure of exponential Puiseux semirings: Introduction

 The class of atomic rational cyclic semirings is one of the rare classes of non-finitely generated monoids for which we can provide detailed descriptions for many of their factorization invariants, and various generalizations of this class (e.g., \cite{SAJBHP2020,JCFG, HP2020}) have been scrutinized to gain insight about the atomic structure and factorization invariants of positive monoids (i.e., additive submonoids of the nonnegative cone of the real line).
 In \cite{SAJBHP2020}, Albizu-Campos et al. studied the atomic properties of \emph{exponential Puiseux semirings}, that is, Puiseux monoids generated by almost all of the nonnegative powers of a positive rational number.
 The purpose of the present article is to show that atomic exponential Puiseux semirings retain some of the nice factorization properties of atomic rational cyclic semirings.

 We start by introducing the necessary background and notation to follow our exposition.
-In Section~$3$, we investigate the sets of lengths of atomic exponential Puiseux semirings.
-To be precise, we prove that if $S$ is a nontrivial atomic exponential Puiseux semiring then there exists $B \in \nn$ such that every $L \in \mathcal{L}(S)$ is an AAP with difference $\min\Delta(S)$ and bound $B$, while for each $k \in \nn^{\bullet}$ the set $\mathcal{U}_k(S)$ is an arithmetic sequence with difference $\min\Delta(S)$.
-Then, in Section $4$, we describe the $\mathcal{R}$-classes of atomic exponential Puiseux semirings, which allows us to compute their catenary degrees.
-Additionally, we show that the minimum and maximum of $\Delta(S)$ are attained at Betti elements for every atomic exponential Puiseux semiring $S$.
+In Section~$3$, we describe the $\mathcal{R}$-classes of atomic exponential Puiseux semirings, which allows us to compute their catenary degrees.
+Additionally, we show that the minimum and maximum of $\Delta(M)$ are attained at Betti elements for every atomic exponential Puiseux semiring $M$.
+Then, in Section $4$, we investigate the sets of lengths of these monoids.
+To be precise, we prove that if $M$ is a nontrivial atomic exponential Puiseux semiring then there exists $B \in \nn$ such that every $L \in \mathcal{L}(M)$ is an AAP with difference $\min\Delta(M)$ and bound $B$, while for each $k \in \nn^{\bullet}$ the set $\mathcal{U}_k(M)$ is an arithmetic sequence with difference $\min\Delta(M)$.
 We conclude by offering, in the last section, several characterizations of atomic exponential Puiseux semirings with finite omega functions; in particular, we completely describe them in terms of their presentations.